prasanjit101/whishpy/README.md

 #### Click-to-Start/Stop Recording
 1. Click directly on the microphone icon in the menu bar to start recording
 2. Click again when you're done to stop recording and start transcription
-3. Alternatively, use the "Click to Start/Stop Recording" menu item
+3. Alternatively, use the "Start transcribing" menu item

 ### Troubleshooting